Thank you for visiting the Monash Bioethics Centre.

 - Congratulations to the Centre’s ARC Postdoctoral Fellow Dr Paul Biegler for winning the Australasian Association for Philosophy’s Media Prize for 2012.
 Paul previously also won the 2011 ACU Eureka Prize for Research in Ethics, for his book, The Ethical Treatment of Depression: Autonomy through Psychotherapy (MIT Press, 2011).
 Read more

-- In February 2012 A/Prof Justin Oakley stepped down as Director of the Centre for Human Bioethics after 13 years in this role, in order to devote more time to research.
+- In February 2012 A/Prof Justin Oakley stepped down as Director of the Monash Bioethics Centre after 13 years in this role, in order to devote more time to research.
 The Centre’s new Director is Michael Selgelid.
-Michael is also Director of a World Health Organization Collaborating Centre for Bioethics at The Australian National University (where ...
+Michael is also Director of a World Health Organization Collaborating Centre for Bioethics at The Australian National University (where he ...
 Read more

 - In February 2012, the Centre appointed Dr Catherine Mills to a continuing position as Senior Lecturer in Bioethics.
 Catherine comes to Monash from the University of Sydney Centre for Values, Ethics and the Law in Medicine, and she is a leading international figure in reproductive ethics, feminist philosophy, and biopolitics.
 Catherine’s most recent book is Futures of ...
 Read more